 Fungus is the cause of health conditions like ringworm and athlete’s foot, among others.

-The essential oils of herbs and spices are some of the most powerful antimicrobial essential oils.
+The essential oils of herbs and spices are some of the essential oils.
 Thyme, cinnamon, oregano, clove, and mint are all examples of these kinds of oils.

-Citronella, geranium, lemongrass, eucalyptus, and peppermint, among others, have been tested specifically against fungi and found to be effective antimicrobials for that purpose.
-Tea tree oil is another essential oil that has demonstrated antifungal capabilities.
+Citronella, geranium, lemongrass, eucalyptus, and peppermint, among others, specifically against fungi and found to be effective antimicrobials for that purpose.
+Tea tree oil is another essential oil that antifungal capabilities.

 Essential oils have antiseptic, anti-inflammatory, astringent, and fungicidal properties.
 Some can even stimulate new cell growth.
 These properties work together to form a potent treatment for fungal infections on your skin.
 These conditions include: